 - Allow enough space in the pan to prevent grease overflow.

 - If you notice smoke when cooking with grease, turn off the heat immediately.

 - Pay attention to heat ratings for oil.
 Different oils catch fire at different temperatures.

 - Keep your stovetop and oven clean.
 Don’t neglect cleaning drip pans, which can also fuel grease fires.

 - Store combustible materials such as cookbooks and paper towels away from the stove.

 - Always keep a fire extinguisher nearby.

 Are you slick enough to handle grease fires?
-If you’ve recently suffered a grease fire in your home, Rainbow Restoration® has you covered.
-Contact us to begin the safe, speedy restoration of your home today.
+If you've recently suffered a grease fire in your home, Rainbow Restoration® has you covered.
+Call for 24/7 emergency service or schedule an appointment online to begin the safe, speedy restoration of your home today.